The Right Way to Enjoy Diana’s Bath in the White Mountains of New Hampshire This Summer

 This question is easy to answer with a follow-up question: why are you going to Diana's Bath?

-Recently I found out that my fiancé had never been to Diana's Bath, even though we spend a lot of time up North.
+Last year, I found out that my wife had never been to Diana's Bath, even though we spend a lot of time up north.
 We hardly pulled into the last spot and made our way through the trail to the prime real estate of Diana's Bath.